virtual-kubelet/tensile-kube/README.md

 Pods are strongly recommended to run in the lower clusters and add a label `virtual-pod:true`, except for those pods must be deployed in `kube-system` in the upper cluster.

-**For K8s< 1.16, pods without the label would not be converted.
-But queries would still send to the webhook.**
+> - For K8s< 1.16, pods without the label would not be converted.
+But queries would still send to the webhook.

-**For K8s>=1.16, we can use label selector to enable the webhook for some specified pods.**
+> - For K8s>=1.16, we can use label selector to enable the webhook for some specified pods.

-**Overall, the initial idea is that we only run pods in lower clusters.**
+> - Overall, the initial idea is that we only run pods in lower clusters.**

 ## Restrictions